top of page

 • We will make you aware that we are awaiting information when applicable, but please inquire if you feel you have not heard anything within 5 business days.

-• It's the responsibility of the applicant to provide accurate information that paints the overall picture you desire for yourself.
+• It's the responsibility of the applicant to provide accurate information that paints the overall picture you desire of yourself.
+One word answers don't show us how amazing you are- so put in the time and share yourself with us so we can get to know you- just as we have the animals.

-• We will always err on the side of quality and thoroughness as it serves both the animals needs and adopters best.
+• We will always err on the side of quality and thoroughness over speed as it serves both the animals needs and adopters best.

 • In assessing matches between applicants and our animals, our mission is to fulfill the animals' needs and requirements first and foremost; thereby also satisfying those of the compatible applicant as a result.